infra-discontents/diffusible-safety-practices/README.md

 - **Prioritize second** — score 15–19
 - **Longer horizon** — score ≤ 14

-Practices in the "longer horizon" tier are not unimportant — they require a different adopter population (e.g., state legislature, NHTSA, city planners) or a longer institutional runway.
+Practices in the "longer horizon" tier are not unimportant, yet they require a different adopter population (e.g., state legislature, NHTSA, city planners) or a longer institutional runway.
 Click any row in the tool to see the full scoring rationale and NCHRP practitioner data for that practice.

 ## Sources

-**Rogers scores:** LaJeunesse & Claude (Anthropic), 2025.
+**Rogers scores:** LaJeunesse, S. (2025).
 Adopter population: U.S. road safety practitioner (multi-sector).

 **NCHRP practitioner ratings:** National Academies of Sciences, Engineering, and